And don’t miss the report card freebies and free summer reading programs on our home page www.completelykidsrichmond.com.

 Water Play.
 Weekdays 1pm-4:45pm.
 Saturdays and Sundays 9am-4:45pm.
 Lewis Ginter Botanical Gardens.
 During warm spring, summer, and fall days, the Children’s Garden is the coolest place to be!
 Bring or wear your bathing suit and water shoes to enjoy the gentle water sprays.
 Don’t forget a towel and remember that swimming diapers are required for those not potty-trained.
 Water Play is operational when the air temperature is 70 degrees or higher.
 April 21 – Sept 30. (weather permitting).
 Free with garden admission.

 Garden Art Studio.
 1pm-3pm.
 Lewis Ginter Botanical Gardens.
 Work alongside staff artist, Katelyn Coyle, in the colorful Garden Art Studio located beside the Hidden Tunnel.
 Drop-in and unfold your creative energy.
 Use provided materials to collaborate, explore and reflect on your own Garden experience.
 Free with Garden admission.

-Arthur Christmas & Despicable Me 2.
+Lego & Free Birds.
 10am.
 Regal Virginia Center Stadium, Regal Commonwealth Center Stadium, Regal Westchester Commons Stadium, Regal Short Pump Stadium.
 Seating on a first come-first served basis.
 Admission to these films during the Summer Movie Express is only $1.